Maryjanee/Jobs-Loft/README.md

     `git clone https://github.com/Maryjanee/Jobs-loft.git` using your terminal or command line.
 2. Change to the project directory by entering `cd Jobs-Loft` in the terminal
 3. Next open run `npm i` to install necessary packages and dependencies.
-4. Once the installation is complete run `npm start` to start the application.
+4. Once the installation is complete run  ` npm run start:dev` and then `npm start` to start the application.

 ## Author